hms-networks/flexy-thingworx-connector/thingworx-import/README.md

 String tagValue: The value of the tag being inserted.

 ### InsertStreamItem
-Inserts a tag with time sensitive data into its proper stream.
-The proper stream is based on tag name.
-If the stream does not exist, then a stream will be created.
+Inserts a tag with time sensitive data into its proper Thing.
+The proper Thing is based on tag name and Ewon name.
+If the Thing does not exist, then a Thing will be created.
-The stream name is always 'ewonName'-'tagName'-StreamData.
-Every tag with historically logged data needs its own stream.
+If useHyphens is false, then all tags will be will be sorted by Ewon and put on a respective Thing called  'ewonName'-'generalMachineName'-non-loggedProperties where ewonName is passed as a parameter and generalMachineName is the generalMachineName as configured in Properties and Alerts.

+If useHyphens is true, then all tags will be organized according to hyphen location within the name.
+More information can be found about this under useHypens.

 Parameters:
 String tagName: The name of the tag to be inserted.